maximforever/purple-spring-meadow-2934/README.md

 # Harmonic Fullstack Jam

-Thank you for the opportunity to work on this project - I felt that it reflected my day-to-day full-stack work, and
+Thank you for the opportunity to work on this project - I felt that it reflected my day-to-day full-stack work, and enjoyed figurign it out!

 ## AI
 I wrote the majority of the code.
 I heavily used Cursor autocomplete, directed the Agent on some high-level work (particularly on checking my Python code), and used OpenAI Codex to quickly make sense of the codebase.
-I take full responsibility for every line of code I wrote.
+Of course, I'm happy to explain every line of code I submitted!

 ## Demo